Helen Keller

 Helen Adams Keller (June 27, 1880 – June 1, 1968) was an American author, disability rights advocate, political activist and lecturer.
 Born in West Tuscumbia, Alabama, she lost her sight and her hearing after a bout of illness when she was 19 months old.
 She then communicated primarily using home signs until the age of seven, when she met her first teacher and life-long companion Anne Sullivan.
 Sullivan taught Keller language, including reading and writing.
-After an education at both specialist and mainstream schools, Keller attended Radcliffe College of Harvard University and became the first deafblind person to earn a Bachelor of Arts degree.
+After an education at both specialist and mainstream schools, Keller attended Radcliffe College of Harvard University and became the first deafblind person in the United States to earn a Bachelor of Arts degree.

-Keller worked for the American Foundation for the Blind (AFB) from 1924 until 1968.
-During this time, she toured the United States and traveled to 35 countries around the globe advocating for those with vision loss.

 Keller was also a prolific author, writing 14 books and hundreds of speeches and essays on topics ranging from animals to Mahatma Gandhi.
-Keller campaigned for those with disabilities, for women's suffrage, labor rights, and world peace.
-In 1909, she joined the Socialist Party of America.
-She was a founding member of the American Civil Liberties Union.
+Keller campaigned for those with disabilities and for women's suffrage, labor rights, and world peace.
+In 1909, she joined the Socialist Party of America (SPA).
+She was a founding member of the American Civil Liberties Union (ACLU).

 Keller's autobiography, The Story of My Life (1903), publicized her education and life with Sullivan.
-It was adapted as a play by William Gibson, and this was also adapted as a film under the same title, The Miracle Worker.
+It was adapted as a play by William Gibson, later adapted as a film under the same title, The Miracle Worker.
 Her birthplace has been designated and preserved as a National Historic Landmark.
-Since 1954 it has been operated as a house museum and sponsors an annual "Helen Keller Day".
+Since 1954, it has been operated as a house museum, and sponsors an annual "Helen Keller Day".

-Keller was inducted into the Alabama Women's Hall of Fame in 1971.
-She was one of twelve inaugural inductees to the newly founded Alabama Writers Hall of Fame on June 8, 2015.